KobayashiComputing/DailyDues/dev_diary.md

 ## 2025-10-03: (Friday)
 Added code to 'newTaskFromDictionary()' to check for expired period and reset last session duration and period duration to 0.0.

+## 2025-10-04: (Saturday)
+Today's task (not pun intended): work on sorting the stack of task buttons so that they are in the order that they 'should' be done, with the most pressing at the top.
+Of course, this means I have to define the algorithm that determines what that order is... hmmm...